Tractable Estimation of Nonlinear Panels with Interactive Fixed Effects: The Model and Two-Step Estimation

-Specifically, to demonstrate that our two-step estimator is (asymptotically) equivalent to the FE estimator, in Section~\ref{sec:theory}, we show that, with probability approaching one, (i) the objective function $\mathcal L_{NT} (\beta, \Lambda, \Gamma)$ is strictly convex in a \emph{shrinking} neighborhood around the true values $(\beta_0, \Lambda_0, \Gamma_0)$, and (ii)~the NNR estimator falls into this neighborhood.
-The technical difficulty here is that, since the dimension of the parameter space grows with $N,T \rightarrow \infty$, the size of the local neighborhood, in which $\mathcal L(\beta,\Lambda,\Gamma)$ remains convex, shrinks at a certain right.
-To established the desired result, we characterize (an upper bound for) this rate, and show that the NNR estimator has a sufficiently fast rate of convergence to fall into that neighborhood with probability approaching one.
+Specifically, to demonstrate that our two-step estimator is (asymptotically) equivalent to the FE estimator, in Section~\ref{sec:theory}, we show that, with probability approaching one, (i) the objective function $\mathcal L_{NT} (\beta, \Lambda, \Gamma)$ is strictly convex in a \emph{shrinking} neighborhood around the true values $(\beta_0, \Lambda_0, \Gamma_0)$, after normalization of the loadings and factors, and (ii) both the NNR and the FE estimators fall into this neighborhood.
+The technical difficulty here is that, since the dimension of the parameter space grows with $N,T \rightarrow \infty$, the size of the local neighborhood, in which $\mathcal L(\beta,\Lambda,\Gamma)$ remains convex, shrinks at a certain rate.
+To establish the desired result, we characterize this rate, and demonstrate that the NNR and the FE estimator have sufficiently fast rates of convergence to fall into that neighborhood with probability approaching one.

-{\bf Bias Correction and Inference}
+{\bf Bias correction and inference}

 Since our two-step estimator is asymptotically equivalent to the FE estimator, it also follows the same asymptotic distribution previously derived by \citet{chen2021nonlinear}.
-In particular, the two-step estimator of $\beta_0$ suffers from the incidental parameter bias caused by estimation of a large number of nuisance parameters.
-For various bias correction methods as well as for the general asymptotic properties of the FE estimator, we refer the reader to \citet{chen2021nonlinear}.
+In particular, similar to the FE estimator, the two-step estimator of $\beta_0$ also suffers from the incidental parameter bias caused by the necessity to estimate a large number of nuisance parameters.
+Implementation details for the analytical and split-panel jackknife bias correction methods are provided in Appendix~\ref{appendix:bias_correction}.
+For a more detailed discussion of various bias correction and inference methods available for the FE estimator, we refer the reader to \citet{chen2021nonlinear} and \citet{xu2026bootstrap}.